saintsal/acceleratordesign/manuscript/chapter1.md

 It's one thing to design an accelerator on paper, and quite another to run them in practice.
 Let's dig in behind the scenes a bit, and look at what some of the unspoken truths:

 ## Accelerators mean long hours
 No matter how much you plan in advance, or how large your team, you're going to face long hours.
 On top of scheduling everything, taking care of the legals and getting your teams settled in, almost everything will be a moving target.
-Each startup will be
+Each startup will be on its own path, and will need different types of support from you at different times.

 ## Selection is a black art
 In spite of investment theses and modelling and research, selection usually comes down to arbitrary and committee decisions.
 After hearing pitches, you'll have a long meeting, making in-or-out calls, often on gut feeling.
 These decisions force you to predict the future on very little information.
 They're the most crucial decisions you'll make in the entire programme, and they're irreversible.